 Step Five: How to Thicken Potato Soup

 When it comes to creamy vegan potato soup, you don’t have to worry about adding thickeners like flour or cornstarch.
 Potatoes come with its own natural thickening starch.
 In fact, you can even buy potato starch to thicken other soups!

 Use a potato masher to mash up some of the potatoes, creating a thick, creamy base, but leaving some of the potato texture.
 This is important because the potato texture adds so much to the experience of enjoying potato soup.

 Give the soup a taste and add salt and pepper to fit your taste preferences.
 Allow the soup to cool for 5–10 minutes before serving.

 To store potato soup, transfer any leftovers to a sealable container and refrigerate.
-It will keep in the fridge up to 5 days when stored properly.
+It will keep in the fridge for up to 5 days when stored properly.
 To freeze, store in a freezer-friendly container.
 It will keep in the freezer for up to 2 months.

 Potato Soup Toppings

 There’s nothing better on a creamy comfort food soup than some tasty toppings.
 Here are some of my favorites for the best vegan potato soup:

 - Use the croutons from my Vegan Broccoli Soup

 Vegan Soup Recipes

 Sure, you love this vegan loaded potato soup.
 But doesn’t it leave you itching for more!
 No worries, I’ve got you covered.
 For more soup recipes, including creamy vegan soup, be sure to give these a try: